jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ## Prerequisites
 You must have Python 3.5 or higher installed in order for this to work.
 If you do not have it or are unsure, you can download it here: https://www.python.org/downloads/ .
-This will likely no work on Python 2.x, and has not been tested on it.
+This will likely not work on Python 2.x, and has not been tested on it.

 Due to javlibrary adding Cloudflare, you are now required to have cfscrape installed.
 You can